 - A thorough broker helping you enroll in an ACA-compliant plan will still ask you questions about which doctors you see and any prescription drugs you take.
 This has nothing to do with medical underwriting; it’s because each plan has different provider networks and covered drug lists, and you want to make sure the one you pick will cover your doctor and your medications.
 The federal and state exchanges also have DIY plan selection tools that ask questions about your doctors and prescriptions to help you choose a plan.

 - Although premiums are only based on age, location, and tobacco use, there are other factors – such as your income and whether you have access to an employer-sponsored plan – that will be taken into consideration if you want to apply for a premium subsidy.
 (Most consumers who shop in the exchange end up qualifying for subsidies.
-Once again, you can use our anonymous tool to quickly see if you might be eligible for a subsidy.)
+You can use our anonymous tool to quickly see if you might be eligible for a subsidy.)

 2. “Will pre-existing conditions be covered as soon as the policy takes effect?”